onirix-ar/onirix-annotations/README.md

     noDatasheets: "There isn't datasheet in this scene."
 };

-const oxAnnotations = new OnirixAnnotationsLib(embedSDK, params);
+const oxAnnotations = new OnirixAnnotationsModule(embedSDK, params);
 ```

 If **persist** is true browser will remember visit elements next time that scene be loaded.
 If false (default value) all elements be inactive every time the experience loads.

-Onirix Annotations will render only datasheets from **template "ox-annotation"** (default value).
+Onirix Annotations will render only datasheets from **template "ox-checklist"** (default value).
 If you want user other datasheet's template you have to set template's name here.

 If no element with datasheets is found, an error message will be displayed.
 This message can be customized by indicating the text in the **noDatasheets** parameter.
 If no text is indicated, this will be *There isn't datasheet in this scene.* (default value).